cchhiba/Out_of_Sight_sp_app/README.md

 ## Room for Improvement
-Include areas you believe need improvement / could be improved.
-Also add TODOs for future development.

 Room for improvement:
-- Improvement to be done 1
+- Improvement layout and make application responsive
-- Improvement to be done 2
+- Improvement input styling

 To do:
-- Feature to be added 1
-- Feature to be added 2
+- Feature to be added: css annimations

 ## Acknowledgements